 Alternaria Rot Chill-injured fruit are the most susceptible.
 Decay usually develops around the calyx and over the surface of the fruit without visible skin breaks.
 The decayed flesh is spongy and tan to grayish tan.
 Surface mold often develops on the old spots.
 The mold may be dark gray or, if the fungus is sporulating heavily, the mass will appear olive green and velvety.
-Control: Maintain a temperature of 50 to 54°F (10 to 12°C).
+Control: Maintain a temperature of 50 to 54°F (10 to 12.2C).
 Avoid shipping eggplants in mixed loads of vegetables with top ice.
 Avoid prolonged holding and chilling temperatures.
 Bacterial Soft Rot Lesions are a dingy, grayish brown with tender skin.
 The rot is soft and watery and does not have foul odor.
 Control: Careful handling and rapid cooling to about 50°F (10°C).
 Cottony Leak Especially noticeable during wet seasons.
 Only fruit that come in contact with the soil or are spattered with soil are affected.
 Bleaching of purple skin color, especially at blossom end, watery and light brown; pressure causes a brownish liquid to flow freely from diseased tissues.
 Abundance of white, cottony fungus growth finally covers surface.
 Control: Decay progresses rapidly, so no fruit showing brownish discolorations of any kind should be stored.
 Decay will spread from diseased to healthy eggplant.
-Keep storage temperature between 50 and 54°F (10 and 12°C).
+Keep storage temperature between 50 and 54°F (10 and 12.2°C).
 Fruit Rot (Phomopsis) Numerous somewhat circular, tan to light brown, slightly depressed spots.
 Decay is soft and spongy.
 Very common decay of eggplant.
-Control: Nothing that warehouseman can do except keep temperature between 50 and 54°F (10 and 12°C).
+Control: Nothing that warehouseman can do except keep temperature between 50 and 54°F (10 and 12.2°C).
 Move fruit promptly if decay is evident.
 Gray Mold Rot Fruit harvested following cool, moist weather may develop the decay through wounds or old blemishes.
-But if the fruits are held at 45°F (7°C) for 10 days or longer, they may develop gray mold rot anywhere on the fruit without the aid of skin breaks.
+But if the fruits are held at 45°F (7.2°C) for 10 days or longer, they may develop gray mold rot anywhere on the fruit without the aid of skin breaks.
 Decayed tissues are bleached from dark purple to medium brown with a grayish cast.
 Actively developing lesions usually have a reddish purple margin.
 The decayed tissues separate readily from the healthy flesh.
-Control: Move eggplant fruit rapidly through the market channels.
-Avoid delays at less than 50°F (10°C) Chilling Injury Symptoms of chilling injury are pronounced but usually do not develop until after fruit are removed from low temperature.
-Symptoms include scald (flush or sunken brown spots on the skin with a cooked appearance), pitting at skin breaks, and marked internal browning of the flesh and seeds.
-The calyx also turns brown.
-Severely chilled fruit may have so many pits that they appear pebbly.
-As in other vegetables subject to chilling injury, Alternaria rot may develop in the scalded or pitted areas.
-Control: Do not allow transit or storage temperatures to drop below 50°F (10°C).
-Eggplants may tolerate up to 4 days at lower temperatures, but this is not advisable as some fruit may be injured.
-Do not use top ice.